 What This Book Could Have Been

 Notice that there is no chapter devoted to the practices of Christmas, Easter, sunrise services, or any of a host of other demonstrably pagan practices in Christianity.
-Instead of focusing on issues of little merit (and based on scant and slanted research, as well as contentious Biblical interpretation), such as tithing, Viola and Barna could have revealed and documented the pressing truth: all of the truly substantive practices in Christianity today, from Sunday-keeping itself to every major Christian holiday, all derive from paganism rather than the Bible.
+Instead of focusing on issues of little merit (and based on scant and slanted research, as well as contentious Biblical interpretation), such as tithing, Viola and Barna could have revealed and documented the pressing truth: the truly substantive practices in Christianity today, from Sunday-keeping itself to every major Christian holiday, all derive from paganism rather than the Bible.

-There are much bigger fish to fry than Viola and Barna ever throw into the skillet, and these are overlooked because this book is really not about how pervasive paganism is in Christianity; this book is about a relatively small subset of paganism in Christianity–the subset that corresponds to the authors’ contention with “institutionalized” Christianity.
+There are much bigger fish to fry than Viola and Barna ever throw into the skillet, and these are overlooked because this book is really not about how pervasive paganism really is in Christianity; this book is about a relatively small subset of supposed paganism in Christianity–the subset that corresponds to the authors’ contention with “institutionalized” Christianity.